 The part of the study that was performed on humans showed that the participants with jet lag had increased concentrations of the type of bacteria more common in individuals suffering from obesity and diabetes.
 These bacteria are also associated with weight gain, increased levels of blood glucose and a higher percentage of body fat.
-When the study’s test subjects returned to more regular sleeping habits, the concentrations of unhealthy bacteria dropped again and the balance in the gut flora stabilised.
+When the study’s subjects returned to regular sleeping habits, the concentrations of unhealthy bacteria dropped and the balance in the gut stabilised.

 You may know that melatonin is the sleep hormone that makes us tired.
-But in order for melatonin to be created, another hormone is required, namely; serotonin, and 95 percent of the serotonin in our bodies is produced in the gut – which is affected by sleep.
-Serotonin is often described as a “happiness hormone” and has a powerful effect on our mood and cognitive function and also plays an important role in regulating our sleep cycles.
+But in order for melatonin to be created, another hormone is required.
+Namely; serotonin.
+And 95 percent of the serotonin in our bodies is produced in the gut.
+Which is affected by sleep.
+Serotonin is often described as a “happiness hormone” and has a powerful effect on our mood and cognitive function.
+And also plays an important role in regulating our sleep cycles.
 Keeping the intestines in good shape is therefore important for both mood, cognition and ultimately sleep.

 Study by S Eran Elinav, immunologist and microbiome specialist at the Weizmann Institute of Science in Rehovot, Israel: www.sciencemag.org/news/2014/10/are-your-bacteria-jet-lagged